This apricot overnight oatmeal is a sweet and delicious start to your morning!

 CLICK PLAY TO SEE THIS RECIPE IN ACTION!

-NEED JARS TO MAKE YOUR OVERNIGHT OATS IN?
+JARS FOR OVERNIGHT OATS

 These pint-sized canning jars are perfect for these recipes!
 Great for single servings for many different foods!

-- ½ cup old fashion oats
+- 1/2 cup old fashion oats

-- 1 tsp. cinnamon
+- 1 tsp. ground cinnamon

-- ¼ tsp. allspice
+- 1/4 tsp. ground allspice

-- ¼ tsp. ginger
+- 1/4 tsp. ground ginger

 - 1 tsp. pure vanilla extract

-- ¼ cup dried, chopped apricots, no sugar added
+- 1/4 cup dried, chopped apricots (no sugar added)

 Combine all ingredients in a small, zipper-top baggie and toss in the freezer for up to 6 months.

-- The night before you plan to eat your oats, place them in a jar or covered bowl with 1 cup milk (any kind) and let sit in the fridge overnight.
+The night before you plan to eat your oats, place them in a jar or covered bowl with 1 cup milk (any kind) and let sit in the fridge overnight.

 When you're ready to cook simply put the contents of the bag into a small pot with a 1 cup of milk (any kind) and cook according to package directions on the oats container.